 Each cabin is equipped with a safety deposit box that is free of charge to use.
 These are operated with personal PIN codes.
 We strongly recommend that you use the facilities available and take advice from your Tour Manager.
 It is also a good idea to carry a photocopy of your passport at all times.

 If you have made a special request, we will do our utmost to see that your wishes are carried out.
-However, we cannot guarantee that your requests will be met.
+Please contact the reservations department for further information and advice.
+We cannot guarantee that your requests will be met.

-All ships, with the exception of the Swiss Sapphire, Douro Elegance & the Douro Spirit, have tea & coffee-making facilities in the cabins.
+All ships have tea & coffee-making facilities in the cabins.
 On all ships, there is also a machine in the public areas where hot drinks are available 24 hours a day.

 The water from the taps in your cabin is safe to drink.